 Commands to receivers and their effects should be sent and received in near-real-time.

-Remote servers should enter ready status within N minutes of a cold start.

 Supportability

 Sufficient documentation will be provided to the customer to allow for future bug fixes by a third-party.

 The design will be modular and make use of simple declarative language control files (i.e. json) to allow for future changes or additions to the system.